Long Son Refinery

-Long Son Petrochemicals Complex is an integrated petroleum and chemical complex being constructed in Long Son Island of Bà Rịa–Vũng Tàu province, Vietnam.
-It will be the first integrated petrochemical complex in the country once it is commissioned in 2023.
-Covering an area of 460 hectares, the Long Son Refinery will have a capacity of 200,000 barrels a day.
-The project has met with several delays regarding site clearance.
+Long Son Petrochemicals Complex is an integrated petroleum and chemical complex constructed on the Long Son Island of Bà Rịa–Vũng Tàu province, Vietnam.
+It is the first integrated petrochemical complex in the country, commissioned in 2023.
+Covering an area of 460 hectares, the Long Son Refinery has a capacity of 200,000 barrels a day.
+The project had met with several delays regarding site clearance.